Sherburne County Driver’s License office is open

 - Bring your own pen

-- Show up for your appointment or cancel with as much notice as possible if you need to.
+- Please arrive no earlier than 10 mins before your appointment and check in with the front desk to show your ticket number or they will assist you with getting your ticket number.
+Please cancel with as much notice as possible if you need to.
+You can check your email or online to cancel.
 Cancelling ahead of time allows us to open that appointment to another person who needs it.

 REAL ID Update: